-Second, depending on the topic, they can be heavily illustrated with line drawings, charts and tables — all designed to enhance understanding.
+Second, depending on the topic, they can be heavily illustrated with line drawings, charts, and tables — all designed to enhance understanding.

 Fourth, in order to be consumer-friendly, the finished document is designed to be printed on 8½” x 11” paper.
-In a digital age, many consumers want to be able to buy a white paper, download it immediately, and print it out on their own computer printer.
+In the digital age, many consumers want to be able to buy a white paper, download it immediately, and maybe print it out on their own computer printer.
 Our research shows that at 60-80 pages, most consumers — regardless of age — choose to print them out rather than read them on a computer screen.

 Consumers prefer holding the physical copy of the white paper to read and perhaps to mark up with pen or pencil.
 At the same time, they appreciate that the PDF file is saved to their computer hard drive for reprinting, if necessary.